-The Nominating Committee ("NC") reviews the training and professional development programmes for the Board and its Directors and also has overall oversight to ensure that new Directors are aware of their duties and obligations.
+The Nominating Committee ("NC") reviews and makes recommendations to the Board on matters relating to the training and professional development programmes for the Board and its Directors.
+The NC also has overall oversight to ensure that new Directors are aware of their duties and obligations.
 Upon appointment, each new Director is issued a formal letter of appointment setting out his or her roles, duties and obligations as a Director of the Company, including their responsibilities as fiduciaries and how to deal with conflicts of interest that may arise.
-A comprehensive orientation programme is also conducted to familiarise new appointees with the business activities, strategic directions, policies and corporate governance practices of the Group as well as their statutory and other duties and responsibilities as Directors.
-This programme allows new Directors to get acquainted with senior management, and also facilitates and fosters better rapport and communication with management.
-Unless the NC is of the view that training is not required because a Director has other relevant experience, any new Director appointed to the Board, who has no prior experience as a director of an issuer listed on the SGX-ST, must undergo mandatory training in his or her roles and responsibilities as prescribed by the SGX-ST.
+A comprehensive orientation programme is also conducted by the Chief Executive Officers of each of the Group's business divisions ("CEOs") and senior management to familiarise new appointees with the business activities, strategic directions, policies and corporate governance practices of the Group as well as their statutory and other duties and responsibilities as Directors.
+This programme allows new Directors to get acquainted with the CEOs and senior management, and also facilitates and fosters better rapport and communication with management.
+Unless the NC is of the view that training is not required because a Director has other relevant experience, any new Director appointed to the Board, who has no prior experience as a director of an issuer listed on the Singapore Exchange Securities Trading Limited ("SGX-ST"), must undergo mandatory training in his or her roles and responsibilities as prescribed by the SGX-ST.